kagisearch/kagi-docs/orion/src/features/pip.md

 When playing a video in Orion for macOS, you can view it in Picture-in-Picture mode.

-Click the icon in the right of the address bar to toggle Picture-in-Picture mode.
+Click the icon located on the right side of the address bar to toggle Picture-in-Picture mode.

 <img src="media/macos_pip_toggle.png"  alt="macOS Picture-in-Picture toggle"><br/>